Yordan Eftimov

 Yordan Eftimov (Йордан Ефтимов; born January 23, 1971, in Razgrad) is a poet, writer and literary critic based in Sofia, Bulgaria.
-He has six poetry books awarded with national literary prizes.
+He has eight poetry books awarded with national literary prizes.
 First of them, Metametaphysics (1993), won the National Debut Prize.

 He finished the National Highschool for Classical Languages and Cultures in Sofia and later graduated in Bulgarian philology from the Sofia St. Kliment Ohridki University.

 He is the author of many literary criticism articles in Bulgarian periodicals, among which the annual reviews of the Bulgarian Literature in the Demokrarticheski pregled (Democratic Review) magazine.

-He is an assistant professor in theory of literature at the New Bulgarian University, Sofia.
+He is an Associate professor in theory of literature at the New Bulgarian University, Sofia.
 Among the subjects he teaches are BULB715 – The Bulgarian Modernism, and BULB602 – The Literature of the Balkans after the Balkan Wars and until Nowadays.

 Since 1993, with some intervals, he has been the editor of the independent weekly issue for culture Literaturen Vestnik (Literary Newspaper).
 He is also the editor of the magazines Ezik i Literatura (Language and Literature) and Sledva (Next).

 He is the author of the popular science book Modernism (2003).
 He is an active critic-observer of the paper market of Kapital newspaper (since November 2008), author and presenter of the Paper Tigers Programme on Radio France International (2001- 2005), of Studio Helikon in the programme Horizont (Horizon) on the Bulgarian National Radio (2005–2007) and of Zona za Chetene (Reading Zone) on Pro BG TV (since November 2009).